“Emotions happen at a cellular level.”

 The impact of music on our health and overall well-being cannot be stressed enough.
 A study conducted with premature infants in the NICU found that exposure to music had statistically significant and clinically important benefits for those infants.
 5 Another study investigated the benefits of music on patients with moderate to severe dementia.
 It found that music therapy is an effective approach to reduce BPSD (ie, delusions, agitation, anxiety, apathy, irritability, aberrant motor activity, and night-time disturbances) that plagues dementia patients.6

-Our transformational karuna journeys incorporate Indian classical music in order to harness its power to reduce stress, anxiety and pain and improve our overall health and quality of life.
+karuna incorporates Indian classical music in our meditative affirmations in order to harness its power to reduce stress, anxiety and pain and improve our overall health and quality of life.
 Indian classical music is utilized as it pays specific attention to the law of vibration.
 This law states that everything in this universe constantly vibrates, which aligns with the philosophy of Nada Yoga.

 1 Shultis, Carol Lee, et al. “Effects of Music Therapy vs. Music Medicine on Physiological and Psychological Parameters of Intensive Care Patients: A Randomized Controlled Trial.”
 Temple University, Temple University Libraries, 2012.

 2 Antioch I, Furuta T, Uchikawa R, Okumura M, Otogoto J, Kondo E, Sogawa N, Ciobica A, Tomida M. Favorite Music Mediates Pain-related Responses in the Anterior Cingulate Cortex and Skin Pain Thresholds.
 J Pain Res.
 2020 Oct 29;13:2729-2737. doi: 10.2147/JPR.S276274.
 PMID: 33154663; PMCID: PMC7605953.